 - They have lost their employment because the contract of employment is impossible to perform or has been frustrated by an unexpected or unforeseen event or circumstance, except when the contract is frustrated or impossible to perform as the result of an injury or illness suffered by an employee or due to bankruptcy or insolvency.

 The exemptions listed above are often intricate and may require further clarification.
-If you require assistance with understanding these exemptions, please consult an HR advisor.
+If you require assistance with understanding these exemptions, please email into email@example.com.

-Additionally, you can also refer to the special rule tool for further guidance.
+Additionally, you can also refer to Ontario’s special rule tool for further guidance.